 selectManyCheckbox component.
 Each demo provides a link to the associated tag documentation.

 Skinning: Demonstrations of skinning on the various components.
 You can see, for example, how changing style selectors affects how a component is displayed.
-Figure 1-2 shows how setting certain style selectors affect the
+Figure 1-2 shows how setting certain style selectors affects the

-File Explorer: An application with a live data model that displays a directory structure and allows you to create, save, and move directories and files.
+Feature demos: Various pages that demonstrate different ways you can use ADF components.
+For example, the File Explorer is an application with a live data model that displays a directory structure and allows you to create, save, and move directories and files.
 This application is meant to showcase the components and features of ADF Faces in a working application, as shown in Figure 1-3.
-For more information about the File Explorer application, see Section 1.4.2, "Overview of the File Explorer Application".
+For more information about the File Explorer application, see Section 1.4.3, "Overview of the File Explorer Application."

 AutoSubmit attribute and partial page rendering.

-Visual Designs: Demonstrations of how you can use types of components in different ways to achieve different UI designs.
-Figure 1-6 shows how you can achieve different looks for a toolbar.
+Visual designs: Demonstrations of how you can use types of components in different ways to achieve different UI designs.
+Figure 1-5 shows how you can achieve different looks for a toolbar.

 Commonly confused components: A comparison of components that provide similar functionality.
-Figure 1-8 shows the differences between the components that display lists.
+Figure 1-7 shows the differences between the various components that display lists.

 Because the File Explorer is a complete working application, many sections in this guide use that application to illustrate key points, or to provide code samples.
 The source for the File Explorer application can be found in the